crawlab-team/crawlab/README.md

 ### Docker

-Please use `docker-compose` to one-click to start up.
+Please use `docker compose` to one-click to start up.
 By doing so, you don't even have to configure MongoDB database.
 Create a file named `docker-compose.yml` and input the code below.

 ```yaml